Liques/SharpPackagerNormalizer/readme.md

+﻿Sure, here is the modified readme.md file based on the current web page context and your changes:

-﻿# Sharp Packages Normalizer 📦
+# Sharp Packages Normalizer 📦

 Have you ever faced the problem of having multiple C# projects and solutions with different packages and versions? 😱